Guest Post by Mark Conner

 New cars have more safety features than ever, and it’s not just good marketing: You’re less likely to be fatally injured in a modern car than in a car built prior to 1984.
 However, that doesn’t mean you have to give up your classic car for a boring crossover.
 If you’re driving an old VW or Porsche that doesn’t have modern seat belts, let alone safety features like back-up cameras, look into custom restoration.
 A professional restoration shop can add three-point seatbelts, a modern braking system, brighter headlights, and other safety upgrades so you gain safety without losing style.

 Safe driving is good driving.
 It'’s fun to test your car’s limits and experience the thrill of the open road.
 But it’s never smart to sacrifice safety for convenience, cost, or complacency.
-Whether you have bad driving habits you need to fix or an old car that ought to be safer, make changes today so you stay safe for every last mile.
+Whether you have bad driving habits you need to fix, an old car that ought to be safer, or need to brush up before taking a driver's test, make changes today so you stay safe for every last mile.

 Image via Rawpixel